akacode-hub/Princess-Diary/README.md

 ![](8.PNG)

 ## What work is expected every week?
 Intially geting hands on practise over MidJourney is necessary .
-Then weekly developing images so that it describes one phase of life of the cahracter end to end in your own imaginative way is atleast expected .
+Then weekly developing images so that it describes one phase of life of the character to end in your own imaginative way is atleast expected .